 SOLO TRAVELLERS

-On our trips rooming is organised on a twin-share basis.
-We pair up solo travellers with another traveller of the same gender as per the gender marker on each of their passports.
+On our trips, rooming is organised on a twin-share basis.
+We pair up solo travellers with another traveller of the same gender, as per the gender marker on each of their passports.

-We also have an optional single supplement available on most trips for travellers who prefer to have their own room.
-Please note that this only applies to accommodation during the tour.
-Pre-trip and post-trip accommodation booked through us will be on a single room basis.
+We also offer an optional single supplement on most trips for travellers who prefer to have their own room.
+This only applies to accommodation during the tour.
+Pre-trip and post-trip accommodation booked through us will always be on a single-room basis.

 ITINERARY CHANGES

 Our itineraries are updated regularly throughout the year based on customer feedback and to reflect the current situation in each destination.
 The information included in this Essential Trip Information may therefore differ from when you first booked your trip.
 It's important that you review this information prior to travel so that you have the latest updates.
 Due to weather, local conditions, transport schedules, public holidays, political unrest or other factors, further changes may be necessary to your itinerary once in-country.
-Your group leader or local representative will keep you up to date with any such changes once your trip is underway.
+Your group leader or local representative will keep you up to date with any such changes once your trip is underway and has the authority to amend or cancel any part of the trip itinerary if deemed necessary due to safety concerns.

 OPTIONAL ACTIVITIES